pieces-app/plugin_sublime/README.md

 ### Reload the Plugin

 If you're experiencing an issue or something isn't working properly, try reloading the plugin using the command `Pieces: Reload Plugin` in your command palette.

 Don't forget to make sure PiecesOS is running.

 ### Get Support or Share Feedback

 Experiencing an issue or have feedback for the Pieces team?

 No worries, we've got you covered.

 Simply open the command palette and run `Pieces: Get Support`.
 From here, you will find resources where you can connect with the Pieces team.

-## Connect with the Pieces Community
+## Connect with Pieces

 #### Join our [Discord Community](https://discord.gg/getpieces)